 Metacognition is the awareness and understanding of our own thoughts and describes the process involved when learners plan, monitor, evaluate and make changes to their learning behaviour.
 We articulate and model this with children in all lessons, use questioning and oracy strategies to develop articulation and fluency and ensure that all children have access to this.
 It is not an extension.
-Our approach to Flexible Fridays offers depth in the application of metacognition for all our children (see below).
 Metacognitive strategies are some of the most effective in ensuring children make excellent progress.
 (EEF Teaching and Learning Toolkit)